Frequently Asked Questions about Immunizations

 What is the Immunization Surveillance Process?

-OPH is required to maintain and review the immunization records of all students under 18 years of age attending school in Ottawa each year, in accordance with the Immunization of School Pupils Act (ISPA)
+OPH is required to maintain and review the immunization records of students under 18 years of age attending school in Ottawa, in accordance with the Immunization of School Pupils Act (ISPA)

 The ‘First notice’ letter is to inform parents/guardians that OPH records indicate student’s immunization record has missing or incorrect vaccine information in Panorama/on file.

-This year, OPH is reviewing immunization record of students born in 2016 and 2006.
-If you receive the Notice of Incomplete Immunization Record in the mail, please compare our record with your records at home.
+This year, OPH is reviewing immunization record of students born in 2017 and 2007.
+If you receive the Notice of Incomplete Immunization Record, please compare our record with your records at home.

 The Notice form will indicate an "Update by Date" for immunization updates.

-Please contact OPH on or before the "Update by Date" to update the child’s immunization record, if student has received vaccine(s) listed as missing with their healthcare provider or a walk-in clinic
+Please contact OPH on or before the "Update by Date" to update the child’s immunization record, if student has received vaccine(s) listed as missing with their healthcare provider or a walk-in clinic.
+If you do not respond by the “Update by Date” on the first notice, OPH will issue a second notice called the “Suspension Order”.
+Families have another month to respond to this order before a school suspension will occur.

 Why did I receive a letter from OPH?